Mtman1987/nexus-hub1.1/DEV_NOTES.md

 ---

+## Future Roadmap (Long-Term Goals)

+This section captures the visionary ideas discussed for future development phases.

+*   **Firebase-Powered Bot Store:** Transition the "Bot Personality" store from local storage to a cloud-based Firebase database.
+This will allow users to seamlessly share, discover, and import bot personalities created by the entire community across all their devices.
+*   **The "ZEUS" Lore AI:** Develop a master AI (tentatively named "ZEUS").
+Instead of a static prompt, its entire personality and knowledge base will be dynamically sourced from the "Galactic Timeline."
+The AI will "live" the lore created by the community, providing a deeply immersive and context-aware interaction.
+*   **Unified TTS via Eden AI:** Refactor the Text-to-Speech (TTS) system to route through Eden AI.
+This aligns with the strategy of simplifying user setup by funneling multiple backend services through a single primary API key, reducing configuration complexity.
+*   **Star-Catching Minigame:** Introduce a gamified element to the UI where users can click on the animated shooting stars.
+This would trigger a sound effect and increment a global "Star Points" counter, with a community-wide leaderboard.
+The top user could earn a special "Starlord" title recognized by the bots.

+---

 ## Architectural Note: Why a Separate Discord Bot?

 You might wonder why the Discord message relay isn't built directly into the Next.js application.
 Here’s the reasoning: